sabbaghm/SCADET/README.md

 * **CPU:** Intel Skylake core-i7 6700 CPU
 * **Main memory:** 16GB RAM
 * **Caches:** 16-way 8MB L3 cache, 8-way 32KB L1 I-cache, and 8-way 32KB D-cache
 All of our trace acquisitions are performed when regular background and foreground processes such as OS scheduling and user applications (browsers, editors, network applications etc.), were running at the same time.
-This added real noise to our traces.
+This added real noise to our traces.<br />
 Note: we expect our instrumentation tool to be functional accross various x86 64-bit system configurations.
 ## Pintool instrumentation
 We used *Intel pin* version *3.4-97438-gf90d1f746-gcc-linux*.
-For i-cache instrumentation please use the [itrace.cpp](https://github.com/sabbaghm/SCADET/blob/master/src/instrumentation/itrace.cpp).
+For i-cache instrumentation please use the [itrace.cpp](https://github.com/sabbaghm/SCADET/blob/master/src/instrumentation/itrace.cpp).<br />
-For d-cache instrumentation please use the [dtrace.cpp](https://github.com/sabbaghm/SCADET/blob/master/src/instrumentation/dtrace.cpp).
+For d-cache instrumentation please use the [dtrace.cpp](https://github.com/sabbaghm/SCADET/blob/master/src/instrumentation/dtrace.cpp).<br />

 For building and running the pintool for d-cache analysis, do:
 ```shell